-Any color is permissible, except merle, liver or blue; and blue eyes or eyes lack of dark eyeliner and pink noses are also not permitted.
-(This is due to a low coefficient of inbreeding.
-The gampr is a landrace with a healthy heterozygous genotype, so most of the double-recessive mutations have not yet appeared in the breed.)
+Any color is permissible, except merle or blue.
+Blue eyes or eyes lacking dark eyeliner and pink noses are also not desirable, due to a low coefficient of inbreeding.
+The gampr is a landrace with a healthy heterozygous genotype, so most of the double-recessive mutations have not yet appeared in the breed.

 An unbalanced front end width vs back end width can cause a rocking motion, or add strain to the joints.
 When a dog has a very wide chest, the movement is more tiring, the weight rocks side to side, and the entire front assembly is subjected to physical strain.
 A more moderate chest width is most desirable, nearly matching the width of the hips.

-The Armenian gampr fits many roles, but its essential character is that of a Livestock Guardian dog.
-One of the most important differences in this breed is their independent mind - if they decide that you need protection, they will protect you.
-This, as with other Livestock Guardian breeds, is not a highly commandable breed.
-The Armenian Gampr is not looking to its owner waiting on a command, as it is an extremely intelligent and confident dog that makes its own decisions.
+The Armenian gampr fits many roles, but its essential character is that of a livestock guardian dog.
+One of the most important differences in this breed is their independent mind; if they decide that you need protection, they will protect you.
+Like other livestock guardian breeds, gamprs are not a breed one commands.
+The Armenian Gampr is not looking to its owner waiting on a command, as it is an extremely intelligent and confident dog that is capable of making its own decisions.
 Due to centuries of protecting their flocks, sometimes without their shepherd, Gamprs excel at independent thinking and intellect.

-They have a very strong desire to love and be loved, and especially to belong to their family.
-Unlike more domesticated breeds that will unthinkingly devote themselves to you absolutely without question, these dogs will think about it.
-The owner will create the relationship with the dog, consistently.
+Gamprs have a very strong desire to love and be loved, especially to belong to their family.
+Unlike more domesticated breeds, who unthinkingly devote themselves to you without question, these dogs will think about it.
+The owner creates the relationship with the dog, consistently.
 If the owner ignores the dog, the dog will begin to ignore the owner.
-Somewhat like a good friendship - it has to be kept up, nurtured, or the dog will end up finding new, better friends.
+Somewhat like a good friendship, it has to be kept up, nurtured, or the dog will end up finding new, better friends.